 On Wednesday, February 15, 2023, the Planning Department held a public listening session for the purpose of learning more about current riparian challenges and discussing the upcoming riparian ordinance process.
 There were approximately 25 in-person attendees and over 30 Zoom attendees.
 We'd like to thank all who attended and provided input on this process.
 A summary of the meeting has been completed and a link to the summary is provided below.

 During the week of June 19, 2023, postcards with a link to an online survey to collect additional information and validate feedback received at the listening session were circulated to all riparian property owners.
-The deadline for survey responses is Sunday, July 23, 2023.
-Once the survey has been closed, the results will be made public and it is likely that a community workshop meeting will be held to discuss and analyze the results prior to the Planning Department and Planning Commission resuming work on ordinance amendment drafts.
-A link to the postcard circulated is provided below.
+The deadline for survey responses was Sunday, July 23, 2023.

-If you would like to discuss specific details regarding this process, please call Zoning Administrator, John Lovely at 269-548-4305.
+If you would like to discuss specific details regarding this process, please call Planning Director, Kelly McIntyre, at 269-548-4305.